 In addition to performing, Domingos is also involved in planning, organizing, and supervising the pro arte Königsbach-Stein concert series for the university alumni association as deputy chairman of the Adler Büttner Foundation and as deputy equal opportunities commissioner.

 As soloist, chamber musician and lied accompanist, Domingos has performed in Brazil, Germany, Spain, the United Kingdom, Poland, Greece, China, Korea, Russia, Switzerland, and Albania, playing with renowned partners and orchestras.
 Radio, CD and TV recordings in Brazil, Poland, and Germany complete his wide range of activities.

 Roberto Domingos sees music as a humanistic interplay of all the arts.
-It is especially important for him to enjoy the pleasure of making music with students by motivating the expression of their individual personalities as much as possible.
-He considers the presence of a teacher and continuity of university work as an important building block for successful study.
-In 2018, the Giuseppe Curci Culture and Music Association of Barletta, Italy honored him with the
+It is particularly important to him to maintain the joy of making music in his students by responding to their personalities in the most motivating way possible.
+He sees the presence of a teacher and the continuity of work at a university as an important building block for successful studies.
+The "Associazione Cultura e Musica G. Curci - Barletta - Italy" honoured the artist with the Muzio Clementi Prize 2018.

 Roberto Domingos was elected Prorector of the Karlsruhe University of Music on 19 April 2023.